PyconUK/2015.pyconuk.org/content/abstracts.rst

 Python, Software development and the meaning of life, the universe and everything.

-The PyCon UK panel will probably include:
+The PyCon UK panel will include:

  * Michael Foord: Python core developer and Go programmer.
 Works for Canonical, knows more than is healthy about Python testing and Cloud